cloudify-cosmo/cloudify-manager/README.md

 git clone https://github.com/CloudifySource/cosmo-manager.git
 cd cosmo-manager/vagrant
 vagrant up
-vagrant snapshot take manager
+vagrant snapshot take after-bootstrap-snapshot
 ```

 ## Teardown Cosmo ##
 To delete the vagrant machine run `vagrant terminate`.
 That means the next time you run `vagrant up` it will need another 20 minutes to bootstrap.

-## Suspend Cosmo ##
+## Suspend/Restore Cosmo ##
-To save the current running state of the machine and stop it use `vagrant suspend`.
+To save the current running state of the vagrant machine and stop it use `vagrant suspend`.
-To restore the machine use `vagrant up`.
+To start the vagrant machine at its last running state `vagrant up`.

+To restore the Vagrant Machine to its original state (just after bootstrap) `vagrant snapshot go after-bootstrap-snapshot`

 ## Deploy Application ##
 This example will start a new lxc machine and install a simple python web server on that mahcine.